We invite you to please share your words of inspiration with our patients and they will be displayed on the TV monitors in their rooms.

 The Michigan Department of Health and Human Services has provided guidelines for healthcare facilities to continue to take safety measures to prevent the spread of COVID-19.

-We recognize the importance of the support by loved ones during a patient's hospitalization or when receiving care.
-Because our patient care philosophy depends greatly on engaging families to be present as part of the healing process, any decision to restrict visitation and limit family presence is difficult.
-However, the health and safety of the patients under our care and of our employees is crucial.
+We recognize the importance of love and support when a patient is hospitalized or receiving care.
+Because our patient care philosophy depends greatly on engaging families as part of the healing process, any decision to restrict visitation and limit family presence is difficult.
+However, the health and safety of our patients and employees is of utmost importance.

 Hospital campus visitor restrictions